 Much of the work done by an ArrayStack involves shifting (by add(i,x) and remove(i)) and copying (by resize()) of data.
-In a naive implementation, this would be done using for loops.
+In the implementations shown above, this was done using for loops.
 It turns out that many programming environments have specific functions that are very efficient at copying and moving blocks of data.
-In the C programming language, there are the memcpy(d, s, n) and memmove(d, s, n) functions.
-In the C++ language there is the stdcopy(a_0, a_1, b) algorithm.
+In the C programming language, there are the memcpy(d,s,n) and memmove(d,s,n) functions.
+In the C++ language there is the std::copy(a0,a1,b) algorithm.
 In Java there is the System.arraycopy(s, i, d, j, n) method.